History of the Russian Navy: Founding of the Russian Navy under Peter the Great

-Navy under Peter the Great
+In 1697 Peter embarked on his 17-month Grand Embassy to Europe, a leading purpose of which was to study ship construction techniques and naval tactics of European Great Powers in order to initiate modernization and similar naval construction in Russia.

 The Baltic Fleet was built under Peter the Great during the Great Northern War of 1700 - 1721.
 Constructions of galley fleets were launched in 1702 until 1704.
 A sailing fleet of ships built in Russia and bought in other countries was created to protect the conquered coasts and to attack the enemy sea routes of communication in the Baltic Sea.
 In the years 1703 - 1723 the main naval base of the Baltic fleet was in Saint Petersburg and later in Kronstadt.
 The new bases were established in Vyborg, Helsingfors (Helsinki), Reval (Tallinn) and Åbo (Turku).
+In July/August 1714, Peter's fleet in the Baltic defeated a Swedish fleet at the Battle of Gangut.